NordicESMhub/GEO4962/_episodes/03-simple_case.md

 ### Monitor your test run

-The script "f2000.T31T31.test.submit" submits a job to the job scheduler on abel.
-More information can be found [here](http://www.uio.no/english/services/it/research/hpc/abel/help/user-guide/).
+The script "f2000.T31T31.test.submit" submits a job to the job scheduler on Saga.
+More information can be found [here](https://documentation.sigma2.no/quick/saga.html).

-To monitor your job on <font color="red">Abel:</font>
+To monitor your job on <font color="red">Saga:</font>

 <pre>squeue -u $USER
 </pre>

-Full list of available commands and their usage can be found [here](http://www.uio.no/english/services/it/research/hpc/abel/help/user-guide/queue-system.html).
+Full list of available commands and their usage can be found [here](https://documentation.sigma2.no/jobs/managing_jobs.html).

 ### First look at your 1 month test run

-On Abel during your test case run, CAM-5.3 generates outputs in the "run" directory:
+On Saga during your test case run, CAM-5.3 generates outputs in the "run" directory:

 ![](../fig/rundir_test.png)
 At the end of your experiment, the run directory will only contain files that are needed to continue an existing simulation but all the model outputs are moved to another directory (archive directory).
-On Abel this directory is semi-temporary which means data will be automatically deleted after a short period of time.
+On Saga this directory is semi-temporary which means data will be automatically deleted after a short period of time.
 ![](../fig/archivedir_test.png)
 Check your run was successful and generated all the necessary files you need for your analysis.

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 <pre>cd /work/users/$USER/f2000.T31T31.test/run
 ls -lrt